sofiakatzman/Cocktail-Finder/README.md

 Cocktail Finder is a cocktail recipe finder app that will match you with a cocktail recipe based on your choice of base spirit and mixer.

+Features:

-Offered Feature: Users can "like" cocktails.
+- Users can "like" cocktails.
 Likes are stored in server.

-Pending Feature: Hovering over a cocktail will change it's shadow's appearance
+- Users can filter different cocktail / mixer combinations.

 ## Installation

 Cocktail Finder requires a server conection to it's db.json file in order for the application to work.
 NPM built a full fake rest API JSON Server for backend prototyping and details can be found here: https://www.npmjs.com/package/json-server?activeTab=readme
-Please follow the below instructions to install and connec to this server.
+Please follow the below instructions to install and connect to this server.

 #1.
 Installing NPM JSON SERVER
 To install the JSON Server, please run the below command in your terminal: